NotCraft/NotFeed/README.md

 ## TODO

-+ When build error should retry or skip
++ When build error should retry or skip.
++ Fix If minify is true, the statics dir will be flattened.
++ Generate atom format file.
++ Refactor render structs.

 ## Thanks